Idiopathic livedo reticularis

 - If you are uncomfortable with the appearance of your skin, talk to your provider about treatment, such as taking medicines that can help with the skin discoloration.

 For secondary LR, treatment depends on the underlying disease.
-For example, if blood clots are the problem, your provider may suggest that you try taking blood thinning drugs.
+For example, if blood clots are the problem, your provider may suggest that you try taking blood thinning medicines.

 In many cases, primary LR improves or disappears with age.
 For LR due to an underlying disease, outlook depends on how well the disease is treated.